sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

     devops \
     /bin/bash
 ```

+Remember that in this command, the argument `-v $PWD:/src` connects the directory on the host OS from which you _run_ the command, to the `/src` directory inside the container.

 Run `ls` from inside the container and you should see the files you created in the `source` directory: